Nuclear C*-algebras: 99 problems: Cuntz semigroup regularity

-Returning to pureness, this turns out to be a characterisation of $\Cu(A)\cong \Cu(A\otimes \mathcal Z)$, for simple separable finite {$C^*$}-algebras -- a result that we had believed to be folklore before we looked into it.
-The passage from $\Z$-stability at the level of the Cuntz semigroup to pureness is a straightforward application of R\o{}rdam's work on $\Z$-stable {$C^*$}-algebras.
-The idea to get back is to use pureness to obtain a computation of the Cuntz semigroup (going back to \cite{PereraToms:MA,BPT:Crelle}).
-However, to arrange for this computation for a {$C^*$}-algebra $A$ to match up with the computation for $A\otimes \Z$, we need to know that $V(A)=V(A\otimes\Z)$, which requires cancellation of projections.
-To establish this from pureness, we found ourselves using Lin's recent stable rank one theorem.
+In order to get comparison of projections from pureness so as to use the previous lemma, we found ourselves going through Lin's Theorem \ref{thm:Lin}, using \cite{Rieffel:PLMS} to obtain cancellation from stable rank one.
 In the literature, the implication that simple pure {$C^*$}-algebras absorb $\Z$ at the level of the Cuntz semigroup has been attributed to Toms, but Toms' result (\cite[Theorem 1.2]{Toms:IM}) is for simple approximately subhomogeneous algebras of slow dimension growth, where this cancellation was established by Phillips (\cite[Theorem 0.1]{Phillips:TAMS}).
 We would be interested to know if there is a Cuntz semigroup-theoretic way to obtain cancellation of projections from pureness directly at the level of the Cuntz semigroup -- without passing through stable rank one.
 By this, we mean a proof for $\Cu$-semigroups with additional axioms known to hold for Cuntz semigroups arising from (simple) stably finite separable {$C^*$}-algebras (cf.\ the example in \cite[Chapter 9, Question 8]{APT:MAMS}).